Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: QNMs of a massless scalar field perturbation

 Where $\Lambda_{i}$ denotes a higher-order correction, $\Lambda_2$ and $\Lambda_3$ are given by \cite{Iyer:1986np}

-and the other corrections can be found in Ref. \cite{Konoplya:2003ii}.
-In the above equations, $\alpha=n+\frac{1}{2}$, and $n$ is overtone number. $V_0$ represents the maximum of the effective potential and $V^{(n)}_0$ denotes n-th derivative of $V_0$ to tortoise coordinate $r_*$.
+and the other corrections can be found in Ref. ~\cite{Konoplya:2003ii}.
+In the above equations, $V_0$ represents the maximum of the effective potential and $V^{(n)}_0$ denotes $n$th derivative of $V_0$ to tortoise coordinate $r_*$.
+Moreover, $\alpha=n+\frac{1}{2}$, and $n$ is overtone number.
+It is worth pointing out that Konoplya \textit{et al.} explored the importance of overtones for calculating QNMs of regular black holes in asymptotically safe gravity recently\cite{Konoplya:2022hll}.
 Plugging Eq.~(\ref{scalarpotential}) into Eq.~(\ref{w}), we obtain the QNMs of Bardeen black hole surrounded by PFDM for the massless scalar field.
-Through this process, we can see the changes of the real and imaginary parts of the quasinormal frequencies with the parameters of the black hole from Figs. \ref{ReIml}, \ref{ReIma} and \ref{ReImg}.
+Through this process, we can see the changes of the real and imaginary parts of the quasinormal frequencies with different parameters from Figs. \ref{ReImn}-\ref{ReImg}.

+Fig. \ref{ReImn} shows the real part and imaginary part of quasinormal frequencies changing with overtone number $n$ for the massless scalar field when $M=1$, $l=6$, and $g=1$.
+We discover that the real part of the quasinormal frequencies decreases and imaginary part of quasinormal frequencies increases with the increase of $n$ as can be seen in Fig. \ref{ReImn}.
+It means that the bigger the value of $n$, the slower the oscillation, and the faster the decay.
+In other words, $n=0$, i.e., fundamental mode dominates the major contribution to the signal of QNMs \cite{Konoplya:2022hll,Giesler:2019uxc,Oshita:2021iyn}, so we discuss the case of $n=0$ in this paper.

-Fig. \ref{ReIml} plots the real part and imaginary part of quasinormal frequencies varing with spherical harmonic index $l$ for the massless scalar field when $M=1$, $n=0$, and $g=1$.
+Figure \ref{ReIml} plots the real part and imaginary part of quasinormal frequencies varying with spherical harmonic index $l$ for the massless scalar field when $M=1$, $n=0$, and $g=1$.
 Based on the figure, we obtain that the real part of the quasinormal frequencies monotonously increases while the imaginary part of the quasinormal frequencies decreases with the increase of spherical harmonic index $l$.
-It means that the increase of spherical harmonic index $l$ makes the massless scalar field oscillation more quickly and decay more slowly.
+It means that the increase of spherical harmonic index $l$ causes the massless scalar field to oscillate more quickly and damp more slowly.

 Fixed $M=1$, $n=0$, and $g=1$, we depicts the dependence of QNMs on dark matter parameter $\alpha$ for the massless scalar field in Fig. \ref{ReIma}.
-According to the figure, we find that the increase of dark matter parameter $\alpha$ causes the real part of the quasinormal frequencies to increase, while the imaginary part of the quasinormal frequencies firstly increases and then decreases.
+According to the figure, we find that the increase of dark matter parameter $\alpha$ causes the real part of the quasinormal frequencies increasing, while the imaginary part of the quasinormal frequencies firstly increases and then decreases.
 It implies that the real oscillation of the quasinormal frequencies increases and the decay rate increases firstly and then decreases as dark matter parameter $\alpha$ increases for the massless scalar field.